luhack-test/slides/content/2023_24/session_11_steg/_index.md

 ## Images

+Images have lots of data, and often you can use quirks of various formats of string image data to hide data without anyone noticing.

 * LSB (Least significant bit) of pixels
 * DCT (Discrete Cosine Transformation) coefficients of jpeg images
 * Bit planes

 ---

 ### exiftool